Amazon and trade unions: International Association of Machinists

-Amazon Union – IAM

-Chester union drive (2016)

 In 2016, Amazon stopped a unionization drive in Chester, Virginia.
 Organizers were derided as "a cancer" to the workplace and some human resources officials were accused of tracking employee positions on the drive.
 The union filed a complaint and Amazon settled with the National Labor Relations Board, agreeing to post notices but not having to concede legal violations or fines.
 Most of the union supporters left.

-Amazon Union – RWDSU

-Bessemer union drive (2020–2022)
+Retail, Wholesale and Department Store Union

+Workers have leaked Amazon manager training videos about discouraging labor organization.
+In response to changes following Amazon's 2017 acquisition of grocery Whole Foods, workers began to organize as "Whole Worker".

+The Retail, Wholesale and Department Store Union began to organize 2,500 workers from Amazon's Staten Island warehouse in December 2018, but this did not result in a union vote.

 Amazon opened a fulfillment warehouse in Bessemer, Alabama, in March 2020.
 Within several months, Jennifer Bates, a warehouse worker at the facility, began leading workers in organizing to join the Retail, Wholesale and Department Store Union (RWDSU).
 Bessemer warehouse workers filed with the National Labor Relations Board (NLRB) in November to hold a unionization vote.
 The bargaining unit was originally proposed as 1,500 full-time and part-time employees.
 The workers, who are 85% Black, were inspired by the Black Lives Matter movement.
 Amazon fought the effort hard.
 The company retained anti-union lawyers Morgan, Lewis & Bockius, the same firm Amazon used to successfully fight the Delaware warehouse unionization effort in 2014.
 The NLRB denied the company's request to delay initial hearings.
 Amazon recommended expanding the bargaining unit to 5,700 workers, and in a three-day NLRB hearing, lawyers from Amazon and the union established a broader bargaining unit membership than originally proposed, including seasonal hires and on-site medical, safety, and training workers.
 These were common tactics to discourage unionization, as a larger bargaining unit would dilute the union's penetration, having only organized a portion of the originally proposed, smaller unit.
 The union accepted the expanded unit to let the vote proceed sooner.
 During the drive, Amazon held mandatory meetings to hear the company's anti-union position and hung signage to discourage unionization.

 The union drive received outward support from American politicians including U.S. Representatives Andy Levin, Jamaal Bowman, Cori Bush, Terri Sewell, Nikema Williams and US Senator Bernie Sanders, among many others.
 President Joe Biden alluded to the Alabama drive in a contemporaneous speech in support of unions.
 Biden gave stronger support than any president has given unions in decades, and labor activists said his advocacy would build his support in the working class, fighting off Republican inroads there.
 During the drive, the RWDSU reported interest from a thousand Amazon workers across the United States.